What Is Bharat QR Code?

 8) Secure Payment

-Payment with Bharat QR code is more secure because customer is not sharing any details with the merchant.
+Payment with the Bharat QR code is more secure because the customer is not sharing any details with the merchant.
 There is a certain amount of risk with PoS terminals as card details can be copied using skimming technology.
-This risk is eliminated in case of Bharat QR as all you need to do is scan and pay.
+This risk is eliminated in the case of Bharat QR as all you need to do is scan and pay.

-It will be important to see how wallet companies like PayTM deals with this.
+It will be important to see how wallet companies like PayTM deal with this.
 If Bharat QR manages to offer lower transaction rates to merchants, life will be difficult for POS machine providers and wallet companies.

 Please feel free to share your thoughts in the comments section below.

-Do you want to include payment link on your invoices and start collecting online payments?
+Do you want to include a payment link on your invoices and start collecting online payments?
 Start using ProfitBooks today.